New CLI commands associated with the new features can be found in the configuration section.

 This enables the vRouter to emulate the Cisco model of guaranteed minimum rate bandwidth, whereby each class of service can be allocated its own WRR queue within a traffic-class and use different weightings on each WRR queue to divide the traffic-class's bandwidth between the different WRR queues.
 This provides the ability for the AT&T Flexware service to continue offering either four or six different levels of class of service (COS) to their customers.

-QOS: Allow setting of IEEE 802.1Q PCP value
+QoS: Allow setting of IEEE 802.1Q PCP value in inner header when the outer header is marked

 This feature gives the ability for an inner header to be marked the same as the outer header.